cult-of-coders/grapher/docs/introduction.md

 Grapher is composed of 3 main modules, that work together:

 ### Link Manager
-This module allows you to configure relationships between collections and allows you to create denormalized links and resolver links.
+This module allows you to configure relationships between collections and allows you to create denormalized links.

 ### Query
 The query module is used for fetching your data in a friendly manner, such as: